shoebe/catenary-gen/catenary-gen/docs/docs.typ

 2x_A &= 2a "acosh"(v/(2a sinh(h/(2a)))) - h \
 $
 $ x_A = a "acosh"(v/(2a sinh(h/(2a)))) - h/2 \ $
-A similar equation can be derived from @L
+it can be similarly solved for in @L